jlevy/og-equity-compensation/README.md

 - 🄳 As these companies add (or “issue”) stock, the number of outstanding shares goes up, and the percentage ownership of each shareholder goes down.
   This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
-  - Dilution doesn’t necessarily mean that you’re losing anything as a shareholder.
+  - ☝️ Dilution doesn’t necessarily mean that you’re losing anything as a shareholder.
-    As a company issues stock and raises money, the smaller percentage of the company you *do* have should be *worth* more.
+    As a company issues stock and raises money, the smaller percentage of the company you *do* have could be worth more.
     The size of your slice gets relatively smaller, but, if the company is growing, the size of the cake gets bigger.
   - For example, a typical startup might have three rounds of funding, with each round of